exonum/exonum-doc/src/architecture/storage.md

       mapped into LevelDB global keyspace

 3. [View layer](#view-layer) describes the wrapper over the DB engine.
-  This layer implements a "sandbox" above the real data and ensures atomicity of block commitment
+  This layer implements a “sandbox” above the real data and ensures atomicity of block commitment
 4. [List of system tables](#list-of-system-tables) describes tables used directly by Exonum Core